 Radiation Sickness Anyone?
+Canon Rebel T4i

 Is it just me or does it seem like Canon are panicking about this a little too much?
 This recall comes about after just one person complains of a "minor" rash after using the camera!

-It is understandable after the troubles they have had with the Fukushima Nuclear plant (if that is the underlying reason for this, perhaps some materials were contaminated…they say it is caused by zinc bis N,N'-dimethyldithiocarbamate) but is this taking health and safety too far?
+It is understandable after the troubles they have had with the Fukushima Nuclear plant (if that is the underlying reason).
+Perhaps some materials were contaminated.
+They say it is caused by zinc bis N,N'-dimethyldithiocarbamate.
+However, is this taking health and safety too far?

 Canon Recalls for Repair EOS Rebel T4i Digital Cameras Due to Risk of Allergic Reaction

 Furthermore, consumers should stop using recalled products immediately unless otherwise instructed.
 It is illegal to resell or attempt to resell a recalled consumer product.